 Dolphins are extremely playful in general but highly intelligent so how do dolphins communicate?
 Dolphins emit high-frequency ultrasound waves and then listen to the echoes that bounce off objects in the water.
 This is how they can tell where other dolphins are, what they’re doing, and what they’re saying.
 Dolphins also use body language, whistles, and jumping as ways of communicating with each other and us.
 During our daily dolphin tours, we see them jumping out of the waters as if saying “hello”.

 Dolphins love to swim in groups and can be found in pods of as many as a thousand different dolphins.
 This kind of organization is rare.
-To maintain their society, dolphins have very social and helpful behaviors.
+To maintain their society, these wild animals have very social and helpful behaviors.

 18. Do You Know What The Largest Species of Dolphin Is?